tardate/LittleCodingKata/pascal/free_pascal/README.md

 But it was my first love when it comes to computer languages.
 It's where I first learned structured and object-oriented programming techniques.

-I'm curious about the state of PAscal.
+I'm curious about the state of Pascal.
 Does anyone still use it much?
 CAN you even use it on modern machines?

 First step is obviously just to try and get it installed...